31 RV Camping Tips for Beginners (Helpful Guide)

 by GoRVCamp

-26. Level your RV at your campsite.
+26. Level Your RV Correctly

 When leveling, set the leveling blocks on the low side of the trailer.
 Then put the wheel chocks on the opposite side.

-27. Leave your Black Tank valve closed.
+27. Leave Your Black Tank Valve Closed

 clear glass window condensation moisturePin